hzsolt21/hzsolt21.github.io/_drafts/ThinVNC.markdown

 <h3> POC: </h3>

 <h3> ThinVNC in the wild  </h3>
 There are roughly 800 accessible ThinVNC servers exposed over internet.
+You can use the following queries on Shondan and Zoomeye to identiify the vulnearble servers.
+[zoomeye ss]
+[shodan ss]

+SourceForge Page suggests that there are 208 downloads/week on an average.